georgjaehnig/smart-qr/README.md

 You want to

 - call the phone number on a web page with your mobile phone?
-- add the location of Facebook event to you smartphone map app?
+- add the location of a Facebook event to your smartphone map app?
-- add the phone number someone sent you to your smartphone contacts?
+- add the phone number someone sent you in Gmail to your smartphone contacts?

 Then this userscript might be for you.